langchain-ai/langchain-nextjs-template/README.md

 Backend logic lives in `app/api/chat/route.ts`.
 From here, you can change the prompt and model, or add other modules and logic.

 ## Learn More

+The example chain in the `route.ts` file uses [LangChain Expression Language](https://js.langchain.com/docs/guides/expression_language/interface) to compose different LangChain modules together.
+You can integrate other retrievers, agents, preconfigured chains, and more too, though keep in mind
+`BytesOutputParser` is meant to be used directly with model output.

 To learn more about what you can do with LangChain.js, check out the docs here: